-In deriving a measure of experience, our main conjecture is that experience builds up mostly in difficult environments.
+In deriving the experience measure, our main conjecture is that experience builds up mostly in difficult environments.
 Hence, a fund manager who navigates through a period of severe underperformance in a given industry (henceforth, an "industry shock") will gain more experience in that industry than if nothing unusual happens.
 That is, intuitively, we assume that fund managers resemble airplane pilots who gain experience not from plain sailing, but from flying through turbulence.
-This conjecture is directly motivated by Arrow's (1962) seminal work on learning by doing, who writes: "Learning is the product of experience.
+This conjecture is directly motivated by seminal work on learning by doing by Arrow (1962), who writes: "Learning is the product of experience.
 Learning can only take place through the attempt to solve a problem and therefore only takes place during activity."
-It is also consistent with Malmendier and Nagel (2011) who show that individuals who are personally experiencing economic shock periods exhibit persistently different patterns in their financial decision making than otherwise similar individuals.

-We operationalize this idea by recording industry-wide shocks for each industry and quarter in our dataset.
+It is also consistent with Malmendier and Nagel (2011) who show, among other things, that individuals who are personally experiencing economic shock periods exhibit persistently different patterns in their financial decision making than otherwise similar individuals.
+We operationalize this idea by recording industry-wide shocks, defined in detail below, for each industry and quarter in our dataset.
 We then use the number of past industry shocks observed by a manager over her career as a proxy for her experience in a given industry.
-We single out industry shocks based on the relative ranking of quarterly industry returns: Fund managers learn most from the worst performing industry in a given quarter.
-As we argue in detail below, this is plausible for at least three reasons: (1) an industry might end up in the bottom return rank because fundamentally new information becomes available, which, in turn, facilitates learning; (2) investors care about losers in their portfolio, so a fund manager who wants to keep her job has an incentive to learn about the reasons for underperformance; (3) the media tend to focus on extremes in their news coverage, which will amplify the previous two effects.
-The important feature of our experience definition is that it is not a linear function of time, i.e. the same manager might have more experience in the healthcare industry than in the telecom industry, at the same point in time.2
+The important feature of our experience definition is that it is not a linear function of time, i.e. the same manager might have more experience in the healthcare industry than in the telecom industry, at the same point in time.

 Our results show that outperformance during industry shocks accounts for about one third of the overall effect of fund manager experience.
 This accords well with a learning interpretation: if the manager has experienced bad times in an industry, she does better next time around (see also the opening quote).
+Also consistent with a learning interpretation, we document that obtaining more experience is beneficial at a decreasing rate.

-Placebo tests, in which we randomly assign quarters of increased learning, suggest that our results are not spuriously induced by our methodology.
-While our tests fully control for general ability (like IQ), we show in an extension to our baseline model that industry-specific ability, i.e., unobserved differences in industry-specific skill that already exist when fund managers enter our sample, is not inducing the experience patterns we see in the data.
-We provide empirical support for our conjecture that experience and learning build up in bad times in particular, by showing that there are no detectable effects when we base our experience measure on industries that have performed best, good, average, or below average (but not worst).
+Placebo tests, in which we randomly assign "learning" periods, suggest that our results are not spuriously induced by our methodology.
+Further tests rule out industry return reversals, industry fixed effects, or industry-specific managerial skill as alternative explanations for our findings.
+We provide empirical support for our conjecture that experience and learning build up in bad times in particular, by showing that there are no detectable effects when we base our experience measure on industries that have performed best, good, average, or below average, but not worst.